antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 Throughout R2 you can view the extra information of the selected dataset, with a click on the **i** information balloon behind the dataset title on the top of the page.
 * Click on the information balloon **i** and take a note of the *cytokines & chemokines* that are mentioned in the description box.
 Close the box with the **x** in the upper right corner.
 * Fill in **IL6** in the *Search by Gene* field of the Gene / Reporter setting, i.e. one of the genes that were mentioned to be down regulated by treatment.
 The "-" can be left out of the gene name in R2, e.g. "IL-6" becomes "IL6".
 Choose the appropriate gene from the dropdown list.
-* Choose *Select a track:* **therapy (2cat)** and click **Next**.
+* Choose *Track:* **therapy (2cat)** and click **Submit**.

+Every patient had a sample taken before the start (therapy: no, duration:t0) and after 12 weeks (therapy: yes, duration:t12) of therapy, it is a paired test.
+* Check the annotation underneath the plot to see that the tracks therapy and duration are lined up with the according values.

+For each patient there is one dot in each group of the plot, before and after treatment.
+The track *identifier* tells you which patient the sample belongs to.
+* Check out the track **identifier**

+* It would be nice to see which data points belong to the same patient.
+* Change *Graph type* to **XY plot**.
-* Every patient had a sample taken before the start (no) and after 12 weeks (yes) of therapy, it is a paired test.
-It would be nice to see which dots belong to the same patient.
-With Sample Paths we can connect the two samples of each patient with the format Samplename1,Samplename2; etc. Because it is rather labour intensive to get the correct syntax, we did this for you.
+* With Sample Paths we can connect the two samples of each patient with the format Samplename1,Samplename2; etc. Because it is rather labour intensive to get the correct syntax, we did this for you.
 Select all text from the text field below and copy-paste it in the field **Sample Paths**.

 <label for="chainedsams">Click in the textfield, use Ctrl+A to select the text and Ctrl+C to copy the selected text.
 Paste in the R2 Sample Paths field with Ctrl+V </label><br>
 <input type="text" name="chainedsams" id="chainedsams" value="GSM1116933,GSM1116934;GSM1116935,GSM1116936;GSM1116937,GSM1116938;GSM1116939,GSM1116940;GSM1116941,GSM1116942; GSM1116943,GSM1116944;GSM1116945,GSM1116946;GSM1116947,GSM1116948;GSM1116949,GSM1116950;GSM1116951,GSM1116952; GSM1116953,GSM1116954;GSM1116955,GSM1116956;GSM1116957,GSM1116958;GSM1116959,GSM1116960;GSM1116961,GSM1116962; GSM1116963,GSM1116964;GSM1116965,GSM1116966;GSM1116967,GSM1116968;GSM1116969,GSM1116970;GSM1116971,GSM1116972" size="75">